herberth30/herberth30/README.md

 ### Hellow World 👋
-🌱 I'm currently learning mobile development
+🌱 I'm currently learning java development
 <!--
 **herberth30/herberth30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.